A lot of our students have asked the question: “What can I treat as a hypnotist or a hypnotherapist?”

 In a recent Youtube video, Mike explained a funny pattern interrupt used to dismiss a person who’s trying to get you to do something that isn’t your responsibility.
 We ought to adopt a similar approach when it comes to specific disorders diagnosed by other health care professionals.

-DON’T – Prescribe, Diagnose or Treat for Specific Deseases
+DON’T – Prescribe, Diagnose or Treat for Specific Conditions

-As for don't diagnose and don't treat for specific deseases, they basically mean we aren't allowed to label a person with a specific medical condition and neither to treat for one, even if that label was given by somebody else.
+“Don't diagnose” and “don't treat” mean we aren't allowed to tell someone they have a specific medical condition or to treat any specific condition without medical supervision, even if that label was given by somebody else.

 These diagnoses have their function in the field of medicine, but they aren’t really useful for us as hypnotists.
 Our job is to use hypnosis to help people live better lives, not treat conditions defined by specific labels.
 The fact that we can’t treat depression shouldn’t stop us one bit from helping people who are depressed.